Azure/enterprise-azure-policy-as-code/Docs/epac-implementing.md

 # Implementing Enterprise Policy as Code

-!!! danger "Caution"
+> [!CAUTION]

-    EPAC is a true desired state deployment technology.
+> EPAC is a true desired state deployment technology.
 It takes possession of all Policy Resources at the `deploymentRootScope` and its children.
 It will **delete any Policy resources not defined in the EPAC repo**.
 This behavior can be modified as documented in the [desired state strategy](desired-state-strategy.md) page.

 ## Getting Started